-The Illinois Background Check Law was enacted to help to protect employers from conducting negligent background checks.
+The Illinois Background Check Law was passed to guard against employers performing careless background checks.

 Illinois Criminal Records Search

-If you are conducting a criminal records search on someone else, you may be able to obtain information from the Illinois State Police, the court where the person was convicted of a crime, or from a private background check company.
+Suppose you are looking for someone's criminal history.
+In that case, you can find information through the Illinois State Police, the court where the person was found guilty, or a private background investigation firm.

 Free Background Checks In Illinois